My Paint Guide Got a Makeover Without My Knowledge or Consent!

 Original Paint Guide vs. Messed Up Paint Guide

 This is only one example out of dozens.
-Also, I had changed some things already and couldn’t make them go back to what they had done.
+Also, I had changed some things already and couldn’t make them go back to what they had been.

 Below is a better image of one of the paint color pages.
 You can see more here.